chinamike65/hugo-tuolesi/content/book3/book3en.md

 People in Beiju Luzhou can live to a thousand years, and there is a regular period; the other two continents have a "half and half reduction" in their lifespan.
 People in Xiniu Hezhou can live 500 years; people in Dongshengshenzhou can live 250 years.
 Years old, have a regular.

-Only the people in Nanzhanbuzhou are different, "the last ten years are immeasurable", the initial lifespan is immeasurable years, and at the end of the Five Turbid Age, ten years old is the longest lifespan, and the lifespan is very, very short.
+Only the people in Nanzhanbuzhou are different, "the last ten years are immeasurable", the initial lifespan is immeasurable years, and at the end of the Five Turbid Ages, ten years old is the longest lifespan, and the lifespan is very, very short.

 Not only has a short lifespan, but it also dies indefinitely.